Connect to networks from within the app

 - Check for updates of your Third-Party-Antivirus (if it's any other than the build in Windows Defender)

-- If none of the above works, uninstall your Third-Party-Antivirus and enable the build in Windows Defender (this is the most likely what will work based on some feedback)
+- If none of the above works, uninstall your Third-Party-Antivirus and enable the build in Windows Defender (this is the most likely what will work based some feedback and user experiences).

-I need the BSSID to connect the connected network with the found networks of the scan so it does display correctly (it is indeed possible that some of my competition still works, but only because they maybe don't work correctly or haven't figured out how to access/don't use the BSSID... they may only use the SSID as an identifier and this could lead to wrong information very easily because there could be more than one network with the same name).
+It is indeed possible that some of my competition still works, but only because they maybe don't work correctly or haven't figured out how to access/don't use the BSSID as identifier... they may only use the SSID and this could lead to wrong information very easily because there could be more than one network with the same name).
 Also roaming through different Access-Points with the same SSID within a network requires the BSSID.
 To learn more about SSID/BSSID, check out my "Wi-Fi basics" tutorial.

 Hope this helps to clarify that this is not my fault, often it simply is triggered by another peace of software (especially if you are on the Insider-Preview).
 Even an Ex-Mozilla engineer says that Third-Party-Antivirus-Solutions are a problem.